mia-platform/documentation/docs/business_suite/microlc/core_configuration.md

 - _type_: string;
 - _enum_: `href`, `qiankun`, `iframe`;
 - _required_: `false`;
-- _description_: the way in which the plugin will be integrated in `microlc`, see [Plugin configuration](plugin_configuration.md) section for mode details.
+- _description_: the way in which the plugin will be integrated in `micro-lc`, see [Plugin configuration](plugin_configuration.md) section for mode details.

 ### pluginRoute